araobp/stm32-mcu/Android/FTDI/README.md

 (Work in progress)

+## Goal

+I develop an oscilloscope GUI on Android for this project: https://github.com/araobp/acoustic-features

+In this project, I will just confirm if Android can communicate with a NUCLEO board over UART/USB.

 ## Set up

 I dare not use ST-Link USB port on NUCLEO board in this project, because the debugger part should be removed to make the board more portable.